asannikov/magento1_url_reindex/README.md

 -----------
 Definitely you ever had a problem with table core_url_rewrite indexing if you have large catalog with several thousand skus.

-The bottleneck is along query for getting rewrite data for each product.
+The bottleneck is single query for getting rewrite data for each product.
 Each query takes about 0.02 msec.
 It means that reindexing will take at least 4 minutes for each 10000 skus only for getting rewrite product data.

 Lets assume you have 200k skus in the catalog.
 If you sum up the total evaluation for each product then it will take forever.

 There is the same problem for the category rewrites.
-This extention will help you to solve this problem.
+This extension will help you to solve this problem.

 FAQ
 ------------
-1. Which is main concept to solve this problem?
+1. What is the main concept to solve this problem?

    It accumulates all current data from core_url_rewrite in Redis cache before the reindexing and accumulates insert queries and runs it by portions after that.